MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Write-EventLog.md

 ## NOTES

-For csme of Windows event logs, writing events requires administrator rights.
-You must start PowerShell using the **Run as administrator** option.
+For some Windows event logs, writing events requires administrator rights.
+You must start PowerShell using the **Run as Administrator** option.

 ## RELATED LINKS